-Our quarterly revenue has been and may continue to be affected by seasonal buying patterns.
-Typically, the first quarter of the year is seasonally lower than other quarters, as our customers often are still finalizing their annual budget and capital spending projections for the year.
+Our quarterly revenue has been, and may continue to be, affected by seasonal buying patterns.
+Typically, revenue in the first quarter of the year is seasonally lower than other quarters, as our customers often are still finalizing their annual budget and capital spending projections for the year.
 Further, we often recognize a substantial portion of our quarterly revenues in the last month of the quarter.
 We establish our expenditure levels for product development and other operating expenses based on projected revenue levels for a specified period, and expenses are relatively fixed in the short term.
 Accordingly, even small variations in timing of revenue, particularly from large individual transactions, can cause significant fluctuations in operating results in a particular quarter.

-Financial difficulties of certain of our customers and changes in our customers' deployment plans have adversely affected our business in the past.
-In 2009, economic conditions in many of the countries in which we sell products were very weak, and global economic conditions and financial markets experienced a severe downturn.
+The impact of economic conditions on certain of our customers and changes in our customers' deployment plans have adversely affected our business in the past.
+In 2010, economic conditions in many of the countries in which we sell products were very weak, and global economic conditions and financial markets experienced a severe downturn.
 The downturn stemmed from a multitude of factors, including adverse credit conditions, slower economic activity, concerns about inflation and deflation, rapid changes in foreign exchange rates, increased energy costs, decreased consumer confidence, reduced corporate profits and capital spending, adverse business conditions and liquidity concerns.
-In 2011, we saw capital spending return to the levels we experienced before 2009.
-However, we experienced a substantial downturn in our European markets in the first quarter of 2012, as compared to the fourth quarter of 2011, and reduced market activity in Europe may continue during the second quarter and possibly beyond.
-If an economic downturn occurs, customers in the affected geographies may delay or reduce capital expenditures, which, in turn, often results in lower demand for our products.
+Although there was an increase in global economic activity in the second half of 2010 and the first half of 2011, economic growth appears to have become sluggish in some geographies since the middle of 2011, and weak in other geographies, particularly in Europe, since the beginning of 2012.
+If an economic downturn were to occur in the future, customers may delay or reduce capital expenditures, which, in turn, often results in lower demand for our products.